Floating Silt Curtain

 - Impermeable Fabric Materials

-While standard curtains will feature an impermeable fabric material, a permeable option is also available for areas with high flows or locations requiring filtering material within the barrier.
+While standard curtains will feature an impermeable fabric material, a permeable barrier option is also available for areas with high flows or locations requiring filtering material within the barrier.
 If you do require a filter fabric or need site specifications for your curtain, please do not hesitate to contact us or email us over your requirements (firstname.lastname@example.org).